★ Not Worth Seeing

-I follow the star rating system but I do something a little bit different than my contemporaries: I don’t give half-stars.
+I follow the star rating system but I do something different than my contemporaries: I don’t give half-stars.
 This is most interesting when I give a movie two stars.
 One might assume that just because I assign a movie two stars, it automatically means I don’t recommend it.
 That’s not accurate.
 Certain movies that are given two stars might “actually” be two-and-a-half stars which, some of the time, is a recommendation.
 The content of my review, which specifically mentions what I liked and what I didn’t like, comes into play.
-So just because you see “★★ / ★★★★,” I wouldn’t ignore the movie.
+So just because you see “★★ / ★★★★,” I wouldn’t disregard the movie.
 You might be missing out on an interesting film.

 10-Point Rating System